 Changes to legislation for policing protests

-New legislation came into force on 3 May as part of the Public Order Act 2023.
-The changes affect the policing of protests and events.
+New legislation is coming into effect and the changes affect the policing of protests and events.

-We are supporting forces, public order commanders and operational officers to understand and implement the changes in our supplementary guide.
+We are supporting forces, public order commanders and operational officers to understand and implement the changes in our supplementary guides (under further guidance).

 Public order public safety (POPS) officers should understand all the new powers and offences when responding to protests and planned and unplanned events.